Overview

 Calendar displays a weekly list of tasks and modules which the user has added.
 To enter the Calendar section

-please enter the command: switch calendar
+please enter the command: switch calendar.

 Add a new ToDo Task: add

-only exist in the week that is currently displayed.
+Adds a new ToDoTask to the calendar.
+This ToDoTask only exist in the week that is currently displayed.

-are compulsory fields.
+All fields except for TAG are compulsory fields.
 You could not add a new task if in the current week there already

 exists another task with the same title, day, and deadline.